 There are three places for cruising in Helsinki.
 Keltainen Ruusu (Yellow Rose) and US Video are close to each other in Kamppi in downtown Helsinki.
 They both have a large cruising area with separate private rooms, slings and a common area for relaxing.
 Sauna Vogue is located slightly further away from the city centre.
 There is a bar, three saunas, one of them steam sauna, cruising area and private rooms.

 The Helsinki Gay Theatre HGT association was established in autumn 2007.
 The purpose of the HGT association is to support the theatre field of the sexual minorities, and enhance equality in the society through the art of theater performing.
 The productions of gayartists are popularised by the HGT association.
 HGT doesn’t own a permanent venue, yet the location is chosen depending on the production.
 HGT prepares 2-3 premieres per year.

 Bar Suxes in Turku and Mixei in Tampere

 Tampere´s own Mixei is the oldest gay bar in Finland, having first opened its doors in 1990.
 You’ll find it by the railway station in the city centre.
 Mixei welcomes all open-minded people over the age of 18, regardless of gender or sexual orientation.
 The club is on two floors: upstairs is the bar and the dance floor can be found downstairs.

 Bar Suxes is the only gay bar in Turku.
 It is located on Yliopistonkatu just two block away from the market square.
 The audience is mixed.

-Below is the Google map of Gay clubs, bars, cafés, cruising and saunas.
-Click on the icon in the upper left corner to display the list of the companies and click on the icon in the upper right corner to open the map in Google.
+Below is the Google maps version of the inclusive Gay Travel Finland map.
+Click on the icon in the upper left corner to display the list of the companies.
+When clicking on the icon in the upper right corner you open the Gay Travel Finland map in Google.